Ariel University: Students and faculty

-Current enrollment at the university is about 14,000, including Jewish (both secular and Orthodox), Arab, Druze, and Circassian Israeli students.
-It also has the largest number of Ethiopian-born students in any Israeli university.
-As of 2011 there are 600 students who are Arab citizens of Israel.
-Arab students have generally not felt any racially or politically motivated discrimination at the university.
-In addition, several faculty members with left-wing views teach at the university.
+In 2025, the university had 17,000 students, including Jewish (both secular and Orthodox), Arab, Druze, and Circassian Israeli students.
+In 2015, it had the largest number of Ethiopian-born students of any Israeli university.
+In 2011, there were 600 Arab-Israeli students.
+In a report in January 2014, Arab students said they did not feel racially or politically motivated discrimination at the university.
+In 2012, Haaretz newspaper reported that there were also faculty members with left-wing views teaching at the university.
+In 2024-2025, 10 percent of the student population was Arab.

-School of Medicine and University Clinics

-In August 2018, Ariel University inaugurated the Dr. Miriam and Sheldon G. Adelson School of Medicine.
-Israel’s Council for Higher Education approved the establishment of the school in April 2019, and the inaugural class of 70 students began studies in October 2019.
-The Dr. Miriam and Sheldon G. Adelson School of Medicine is Israel’s sixth medical school and the first in the Israeli settlements; its first graduating class received M.D. degrees in 2024.

 Visiting lecturers

 AUC hosts visiting lecturers from universities around the world.
 In 2010 University of Hartford communications professor Don Ellis taught the course "Communication Issues and Political Conflict."
 He said: "My only goal is to help them improve their critical thinking skills.
 I don't expect that either side will acknowledge the other side as being right."
 British professor Geoffrey Alderman is also a guest lecturer at Ariel University, and has said that those British members of parliament who oppose the university, did so because the university "is Jewish.
 If it was a Palestinian university they wouldn’t object.
 For heaven’s sake, this is an educational establishment with many Palestinian as well as Jewish students."

 Professor Hilde Leone of Leibniz University, Hanover, was a guest lecturer at the university's school of architecture, speaking about "Between Vision and Reality."